-with the access authority and the land owner how best to address any increased risk.

-- 7.5.15 Where trees are already being checked periodically for signs of danger as part of the management of a wood - for example because there are public rights of way through it - this will normally be sufficient to address the risks.
+- 7.5.14 Where coastal access rights make areas of woodland newly accessible, we will discuss with the access authority and the land owner how best to address any increased risk. - 7.5.15 Where trees are already being checked periodically for signs of danger as part of the management of a wood for example because there are public rights of way through it this will normally be sufficient to address the risks.
 Where no such checks are made (and there is no existing obligation to carry them out) we may introduce checks for the condition of trees adjacent to the trail as part of the schedule of maintenance which is agreed with the access authority.
 The need for this will depend on local circumstances; for example checks may be necessary for larger trees (especially those growing on cliff and valley slopes that are vulnerable to landslip) but will not normally be necessary for areas of scrub. - 7.5.16 Where significant damage has occurred, we will discuss the available courses of action with the owner or occupier.
-It may be appropriate to make safe any trees or branches beside the trail or simply to clear them from the trail so that people can get past (see section 8.13).
+It may be appropriate to make safe any trees or branches beside the trail or simply to clear them from the trail so that people can get past (see section 8.12).
 Warning signs may be needed at woodland entrances until the trail is safe to use.
 These may suggest another route around the area of danger if one is available.

-Directions to restrict or exclude access - 7.5.17 Directions may not be given to prevent danger to the public from dangerous trees, but may be given in connection with clear up operations (see section 8.13).
+7.5.17 Directions may not be given to prevent danger to the public from dangerous trees, but may be given in connection with clear up operations (see section 8.12).